-Based on our understanding of proposed construction, WSG believes the proposed structure can be supported by continuous spread footing and isolated pad foundations bearing on natural, undisturbed lean clay or claystone bedrock and should be designed and constructed as outlined below:
+Based on our understanding of proposed construction, WSG believes the proposed structure can be supported by continuous spread footing and isolated pad foundations bearing on natural, undisturbed lean clay and/or structural fill placed over natural clay and should be designed and constructed as outlined below:

-1. WSG recommends foundation footings be placed on undisturbed lean clay and/or sandstone-claystone bedrock and designed using a maximum net allowable soil bearing pressure of 3,000 psf.
-As a precaution and to resist uplift forces from expansive soils and bedrock, WSG recommends all footings be designed to maintain a minimum dead load pressure of 700 psf.
+1. WSG recommends foundation footings be placed on undisturbed lean clay and/or structural fill placed over natural clay and designed using a maximum net allowable soil bearing pressure of 2,500 psf.
+As a precaution and to resist uplift forces from expansive soils, WSG recommends all footings be designed to maintain a minimum dead load pressure of 500 psf.

-- 2. All excavations for footings and floor slabs should be graded to drain to prevent the accumulation of water beneath foundation and floor slab areas. - 3.
+- 2. Existing fill materials should be removed and replaced from proposed foundation and floor slab areas with structural fill.
+Structural fill should consist of a nonexpansive granular material approved by WSG and uniformly placed and compacted in 8-cinh loose lifts to at least 98% of the maximum standard Proctor density and within 2% of optimum moisture content as determined by ASTM D698.
+Free draining structural fill should be compacted to at least 80% of the maximum relative density (ASTM D4253/4254).
+Structural fill should extend out from the edges of footings on a 1(H) to 1(V) or flatter slope. - 3.
+All excavations for footings, floor slabs and crawl space areas should be graded to drain to prevent the accumulation of water beneath foundation, floor slab and crawl space areas. - 4.
 Footings exposed to freezing or frost conditions should be designed with adequate soil cover to prevent freezing.
-A cover depth of 48 inches is recognized by the local building authority as the minimum value for frost protection. - 4.
-WSG recommends continuous footings have a minimum width of 12 inches and isolated pad foundations have a minimum width of 24 inches in order to facilitate construction and reduce the potential for development of eccentrically loaded conditions. - 5.
-Foundation walls and grade beams should be designed to span an unsupported distance of 10 feet or the distance between pads. - 6.
+A cover depth of 48 inches is recognized by the local building authority as the minimum value for frost protection. - 5.
+WSG recommends continuous footings have a minimum width of 12 inches and isolated pad foundations have a minimum width of 24 inches in order to facilitate construction and reduce the potential for development of eccentrically loaded conditions. - 6.
+Foundation walls and grade beams should be designed to span an unsupported distance of 10 feet or the distance between pads. - 7.
 Foundation resistance to lateral loads can be developed by passive pressure against footings and walls and sliding resistance between footings and floor slabs and the underlying soils.
 WSG recommends passive pressures be computed using an equivalent fluid pressure value of 250 pcf and friction resistance be calculated using a coefficient of friction of 0.30 times structural dead loads.
-The recommended passive equivalent fluid pressure value and coefficient of friction do not include a factor of safety. - 7.
+The recommended passive equivalent fluid pressure value and coefficient of friction do not include a factor of safety. - 8.
 WSG should be retained to observe foundation excavations to verify the subsurface conditions are consistent with those assumed.